-Walk around the unit to make certain that all doors are closed and locked and that the Platform Lift is seated in the retaining cradle, and the lift transport restraining cable is securely in place.
+Walk around the unit to make certain that all doors are closed and locked and that the platform lift is seated in the retaining cradles.

 If any of the warning lights are illuminated, do not move the mobile unit.

 Before moving the mobile unit, verify that all marker and running lights are working properly.